+BUS102 CREDITS: 3 PREREQUISITE(S): NONE

-Management in a Technology Environment
+Management in a Technology Environment \bigcirc

-This course introduces management principles that specifically apply in contemporary technology environments, applications of management in technology organizations that include the management functions and processes of controlling, decision making, leading, motivating, organizing and communicating.
-This course will examine working in groups and teams, effective communication and adapting to change.
+This course introduces management principles that specifically a in technology organizations that include the management function organizing and communicating.
+This course will examine working ons and processes of control ling, decision ma king, leading, motivating,

+BUS200 CREDITS: 3 PREREQUISITE(S): NONE

-Entrepreneurship to Market
+Entrepreneurship to Market \square

-Translating technology innovations and inventions from concept to prototype to market usability requires attending to specific and established development considerations.
-This course provides students with currently applied frameworks associated with technology products that carry them through development and to a minimally viable state.
-Considerations such as foundations of cyber and information security, entrepreneurial funding sources, and market analysis will be presented and practiced.
+Translating technology innovations and inventions from concept development considerations.
+This course provides students with them through development and to a minimally viable state.
+Cons entrepreneurial funding sources, and market analysis will be pre currently applied framework iderations such as foundation s associated with technology products that carry

+BU\$220 CREDITS: 3 PREREQUISITE(S): NONE

-Project Management
+Project Management  🖓

-Successful design and implementation of technology projects require substantial planning and execution.
-This course covers industry accepted techniques and frameworks for managing projects such as: PERT, Agile, Prince2, Benefits Realization Management, Lean, Process Based Management, Critical Chain Analysis and Pragmatic Project Management.
-Students will learn about and practice management models as a requisite for successfully completing future projects.
+Successful design and implementation of technology projects re accepted techniques and frameworks for managing projects such Based Management, Critical Chain Analysis and Pragmatic Proje as a requisite for successfully completing future projects. as: PERT, Agile, Prince2, E Benefits Realizati on Management, Lean, Process

 BUS230 CREDITS: 3 PREREQUISITE(S): BUS220

-Organizational Development
+Organizational Development 🤗

-This course will study leadership and management functions that are anticipated for preparing for the future and the current situation.
-Students will learn to mobilize resources, analyze human resource market trends and identify new trends and situations regarding managing people.
-Human resource issues such as job performance, benefits and leadership theories will also be explored.
-The course will examine the body of knowledge within an organization and how management can harness it.
-Part of the course will be devoted to the gathering of business intelligence by competitors to assess future organizational environments.
+Students will learn to mobilize resources, analyze human resource people.
+Human resource issues such as job performance, benefi body of knowledge within an organization and how management intelligence by competitors to assess future organizational enviro ts and leadership theories wi can harness it.
+Part of the c Il also be explore d.
+The course will examine the

+BU\$300 CREDITS: 3 PREREQUISITE(S): NONE

-Strategic Accounting
+Strategic Accounting 🕺 🛞

-This course explores the use of finance, accounting and quantitative data for making decisions in a leadership role.
-Students will learn the various uses and processes to obtain this vital data for strategic decision making.
-The course will showcase the use and need at various levels of organizations from start-up to enterprise.
-Students will go through the process of producing this essential information and learn the proper ways of interpretation that will lead to actionable items.
+This course explores the use of finance, accounting and quantita various uses and processes to obtain this vital data for strategic of organizations from start-up to enterprise.
+Students will go thro ways of interpretation that will lead to actionable items. decision making.
+The course will showcase th e use and need at various levels

-BUS320 CREDITS: 3 PREREQUISITE(S): MAT210 AND BUS220
+BU\$320 (CREDITS: 3 PREREQU ISITE(S): MAT210 AND BUS220

-Financial Management in a Technology Environment
+Financial Management in a Technology Env vironment 🦿 🦿 >

-Students will examine the role of risk in financial decision making.
-Various methods of corporate financing will also be discussed.
-The student will understand financial markets, interest rates, risk and rates of return.
-This course discusses the concepts of basic accounting and financial reporting and forecasting germane to a manager.
+Students will examine the role of risk in financial decision makin will understand financial markets, interest rates, risk and rates or reporting and forecasting germane to a manager. ng.
+Various methods of corpo rate financing wi

-BUS330 CREDITS: 3 PREREQUISITE(S): BUS220
+BU\$330 (REDITS: 3 PREREQUISITE(S): BUS220

 Leading Technologists and Tech.
-Teams
+Teams ç

-Technology organizations are unique in that they are predominantly comprised of individuals possessing deep technical skills.
-Specialized leadership approaches are needed within technology organizations to fully capture the potential of knowledge workers and apply their capacity.
-This course introduces students to technology leadership topics such as: the role of personality profiles, leading geeks, situational leadership, human development, transformational and transactional leadership, team dynamics, inference management along with accountability and performance management.
+Technology organizations are unique in that they are predominar leadership approaches are needed within technology organization capacity.
+This course introduces students to technology leadership leadership burgen doublement ntly comprised of individuals ns to fully capture the potent tial of knowledge workers and apply their

+leadership, human development, transformational and transactional leadership, team dynamics, inference management along with accountability and performance management.
 Successful conceptualization, design and implementing of technology that requires planning.